-Last updated on May 8th, 2021 at 09:54 am
+Last updated on June 2nd, 2023 at 09:09 am

 When velocity changes an object is said to undergo acceleration.
 Quantitatively, we define acceleration as the rate of change of velocity, just as we defined velocity as the rate of change of position.
-The average acceleration over a time interval Δt is the ratio of change in velocity Δv (that takes place over the time interval Δt) and the time interval Δt itself.

 where Δv is the change in velocity over the time interval Δt.

-How to find the average acceleration with formula
+How to find average acceleration with the formula

 – For a time duration Δt, we have to get the initial and final velocity.

-– Then we have to find out the difference between the final velocity and initial velocity.
+– Then we have to find out the difference between the final velocity and the initial velocity.
 Use this one to do that,

 Δv = Vfinal – Vinitial